Frequently Asked Questions

 - How do I get in-state tuition?

-I am about to be honorably discharged.
 How do I get my GI Bill benefits started?

 How long does it take for me to start receiving money from my VA benefits?